Have One Day in Victoria, BC? Here’s What to See, Do, and Eat!

 We went for a walk and there are lots of different walking paths that snake through the area.

-There’s no shortage of different birds and animals as well different ponds, bridges, fountains, and other features like statues and sculptures.
+There’s no shortage of different birds and animals as well as different ponds, bridges, fountains, and other features like statues and sculptures.
 We made friends with some curious ducks (we didn’t feed them) when we visited.

 On the grounds, you’ll also find the world’s tallest free-standing totem pole which was a sight to see.
 We wandered through a big chunk of the park before ending up back at the shoreline along Dallas Road.